vishant101/MoneyBox/README.md

 3. Snyc gradle

-4. Run the messenger app on an emulator or device
+4. Run the app on an emulator or device

 5. Login using the following details